voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 ## Our Story and Mission: Following the Spirit

-Founded in 1983** by Dr. Robin jeremiah, a compassionate GP who witnessed deep hardship in london’s drug-affected community, Asumen charity has grown from a humble outreach into a vibrant Christian charity.
+Founded in 1983** by Dr. pool jeremiah, a compassionate GP who witnessed deep hardship in london’s drug-affected community, Asumen charity has grown from a humble outreach into a vibrant Christian charity.

 You might hear echoes of the past as youth clubs once filled Asumen House’s rooms with laughter and learning; see children kicking balls with the Asumen Tigers football team; or feel the gentle warmth of mothers gathering in groups that blossom into friendship.